-The impact of Amazon's merchant datasets on e-commerce competition
+The impact of Amazon's merchant datasets on E-commerce competition

 Get the insights you need to compete with Amazon with a comprehensive dataset.

-Amazon share price on a mobile phone
+Amazon share price

 Amazon has been accused of copying designs and undercutting prices on products sold on its platform, including accessories and low-tech items like trunk organisers [1].
-The company was also implicated in a Wall Street Journal investigation that accused Amazon employees of accessing data on competitors to develop its own products.
+The company was also implicated in a Wall Street Journal investigation that accused Amazon employees of accessing Data on competitors to develop its own products.
 Despite Amazon's policies against misusing nonpublic data, the company's founder Jeff Bezos could not guarantee that these policies were not violated.
 As Amazon expands into the consumer tech market, it has released a range of new devices that closely resemble preexisting products, including wearables and a smart thermostat.
 This has raised questions about Amazon's relationship with its competitors and its market power as both a sales platform and a consumer tech manufacturer.
 Regulators are reportedly keeping a close eye on the company's actions.

 In today's competitive market, retailers face immense pressure to keep up with Amazon, the largest online marketplace in the world.
 Amazon's vast data collection and analysis capabilities give it a significant advantage in product development, pricing, and marketing strategies.
 To compete with Amazon, retailers must have access to comparable datasets and insights.
 However, creating such a dataset is costly and technically challenging, often outside a retailer's core competency.